hanwenzhang123/fullstack-note/01-note/README.md

 - Must be a function involved
 - Must reference at least one variable from an outer scope
 - Must be invoked in a different branch of the scope chain from the variable(s)

+#### Disadvantages of Closures
+Closure is associated directly with memory consumption.
+Hence, it leads to high consumption of memory, if lot of closures are created, since the allocated memory are not garbage collected till program expires.

+#### Garbage Collector
+It is a program in the browser/JS Engine which is responsible for freeing up the memory which are unutilised.

 [[↑] Back to top](#table-of-contents)